-There are terracota spikes that can be inserted into the soil, which either use plastic bottles, globes or wine bottles.
+Personally, I use terracota spikes.
+These can can be inserted into the soil, and watered with an attached plastic bottle, glass globe or wine bottle.
 I’ve used a 22oz plastic bottle, and found this enough to water the container plant for up to 4 days.

 Take into consideration the size of the pot and how many plants you have if you are going to use this method.

 Terracotta watering spikes work through the process of osmosis.Terracotta is a porous material that prevents water from pouring out of the bottles when plant watering spikes are inverted.
 The water seeps out slowly, keeping the soil moist.
 The wetter the soil, the slower the seep and viceversa.
 The proper amount of water is dispensed.